YTasheva/learning-to-code-landing-page/README.md

-# Learning to code landing page - Horiseon
+# Learning to code landing page

 ## Table of contents